Are you autistic, unemployed or have little money and wondering how to get started with an exercise program? You have a built-in gym: your body.

 In fact, you can still be using the equipment you buy today when you’re 90!

-Giving up some monthly payments for manicures, hair tint jobs, a new tattoo, new earrings, yet another pair of dress shoes, the new lip color from the Kardashian line, a trip to the movie theatre, a new video game, etc., will easily pay for home exercise equipment that will last a lifetime.
+Giving up some monthly payments for manicures, hair tint jobs, a new tattoo, new earrings, yet another pair of dress shoes or flashy purse, the new lip color from the Kardashian line, a trip to the movie theatre, a new video game, etc., will easily pay for home exercise equipment that will last for decades.

 In fact, giving up a few bags of chips and a few donuts plus a can of soda will pay for a membership at Planet Fitness: just $10 a month!